7/16/2021

 CEO

 I don't have that figure.
 Maybe Louise can get back to you on that.
-I'm sure it was a huge number considering the state of the but I don't have it.
+I'm sure it was a huge number considering the state of it, but I don't have it.
 We'll get back to you.
 Thank you so much.
 Brilliant.

 speaker